How I Recovered from Google’s Panda Update – You Won’t Believe it!

 An Eye for an Eye

-Instead I decided to ban Google search altogether and to focus on my writing again and the people I really care about in the SEO community and elsewhere on the Web.
+Instead I decided to ban Google search altogether and to focus on my writing again, the people I really care about in the SEO community plus elsewhere on the Web.

 I added a meta tag telling Google (and other search engines) not to index my blog at all.
 It was really liberating!
 My writing style improved significantly and I was much more enthusiastic about blogging again.

 I didn’t have as much time as in the early days of my blog where it got hugely popular all over the world but I still managed to write two posts a week in most cases.

 A year later I noticed my blog ranking again at #13 in Google.com for [seo blog].

 It did show up on Google despite the noindex meta tag!
 I thought it was just a short hiccup but it wasn’t.
 Google indexed my blog again and ranked me on my old position for a day.

 Many other people noticed it as as well.
 I did not as good from the US.
 There I was only at #23 but it was still better than the below top 100 I got when Panda hit me.

 I was in the Google index anymore while writing this so do not check whether you can find me.
 The noindex meta tag worked again.
 I made a screen shot though.

 What apparently happened was that the Google Panda penalty got lifted.